African Brain Data Network EEG workshop in Nigeria

 Who

-The lectures and hands-on sessions will be presented by Robert Oostenveld from Radboud University Nijmegen, the Netherlands, and Mikkel Vinding from Copenhagen University, Denmark.
+The lectures and hands-on sessions will be presented by Robert Oostenveld from Radboud University Nijmegen, the Netherlands, and Mikkel C. Vinding from University of Copenhagen , Denmark.
 Both Robert and Mikkel have extensive experience with EEG, including designing the experiments, doing recordings, and analyzing data.
 You can find their publications here and here.

 When